saifalhroub/nopCommerce-store/User_Stories.md

 - Search Bar: A text field with a "Search" button to find products.

-- Account Links: Access points for "Register" and "Log in".
+- Account Links as guest: Access points for "Register" and "Log in".

+- Account Links as customer: Access points for "My account" and "log out".

 - Shopping Tools: Links to "Wishlist" and "Shopping Cart" with item counts.